Herman Ekern

-Herman Louis Ekern (December 27, 1872 – December 4, 1954) was an American attorney and progressive Republican politician who served as the 28th lieutenant governor of Wisconsin, the 25th attorney general of Wisconsin, and the 42nd speaker of the Wisconsin State Assembly.
+Herman Lewis Ekern (December 27, 1872 – December 4, 1954) was an American attorney and progressive Republican politician who served as the 28th lieutenant governor of Wisconsin, the 25th attorney general of Wisconsin, and the 42nd speaker of the Wisconsin State Assembly.
 He was also one of the founders of Lutheran Brotherhood.

 Background

-Herman Louis Ekern was born in 1872 near Pigeon Falls, Wisconsin.
+Herman Lewis Ekern was born in 1872 near Pigeon Falls, Wisconsin.
 He was the son of Even Ekern and Elizabeth (née Grimsrud) Ekern.
 He received a law degree from the University of Wisconsin Law School in 1894.
 Following his graduation, he practiced law at Whitehall, Wisconsin in co-partnership with H. A. Anderson under the firm name of Anderson & Ekern.

 Career

 Five years later was elected district attorney of Trempealeau County.
 He served three terms in the Wisconsin State Assembly, from 1903 until 1907, and was the speaker of the Assembly in his final term.
 During his time in the Assembly, he was noted for helping design Wisconsin's life insurance code.
 From 1911 until 1915, he served as Wisconsin's insurance commissioner.
 Afterwards, he helped form a law partnership which specialized in insurance cases and helped write the Federal Soldiers' and Sailors' War Risk Insurance Act.